NicolasPetton/seq.el/README.md

   `function` must be a one-argument function and `seq` may be a list, vector or string.

+- `seq-mapn` function &rest seqs

+  This function returns the result of applying `function` to each element of all `seqs`.
+The returned value is a list.

+  The arity of FUNCTION must match the number of SEQS, and the mapping stops on the shortest sequence.

 - `seq-remove` pred seq
   This function returns a list of all the elements in `seq` for which calling `pred` with that element returns `nil`.